Yorkshire Dales Walk

 Walk Route Description

-A circular walk in the Southern Yorkshire Dales that takes in a number of the main attractions to the South of Ingleborough - one of Yorkshire's Three Peaks.
-There are options included in the route description to shorten the walk in places.
+A circular Yorkshire Dales walk that takes in a number of the main attractions to the South of Ingleborough - one of Yorkshire's Three Peaks.
+There are options included in the route description which allow you to shorten the walk if required.

 The walk starts from the National Park car park in the village of Clapham (Grid ref SD745692) and heads N through the village on either of the roads alongside Clapham Beck.
 With the church on the right, follow the road around to the left.
 Very shortly you come to a sign on the right pointing the way to the Clapham Nature Trail walk.
 For a small admission charge (£1 per adult in 2017) you could follow the path through the woodland.
 Alternatively, going 100m or so further along the road, a waymarked bridleway leads off to the right.
 This is a tarmac surface in places that eventually leads to a farm However, along the way there is a very awkward wall stile to negotiate, comprising 4 wooden beams through a dry stone wall.
 The beams are loose and widely spaced.
 Immediately after passing through the farm, the path drops down to the right to meet the Nature Trail path.
 Following the Nature Trail path saves approx. 30m of ascent / descent.